Emergency Medicine: Updates & Current Practices

 Overview

 Join us for a dynamic one-week live-stream virtual postgraduate course hosted by the Massachusetts General Hospital (MGH) Department of Emergency Medicine.
 Designed for emergency physicians, specialty physicians, primary care doctors, physician assistants, nurse practitioners, nurses, and EMTs, this live-streaming course offers a unique opportunity to learn from leading experts in the field.
-Over the course of five days, you'll delve into a comprehensive range of topics, including:
+This five-day course will cover a vast array of topics that may include:

 • Acute Compartment Syndrome